rails/rails/guides/source/association_basics.md

 ##### `:inverse_of`

 The `:inverse_of` option specifies the name of the `has_many` or `has_one` association that is the inverse of this association.
+See the [bi-directional association](#bi-directional-associations) section for more details.

 ```ruby
 class Author < ApplicationRecord